Olive O'Keeffe: Biography

 O'Keeffe was born in Montville, Queensland and wanted to be a nurse from a very young age and undertook her training for this at the Brisbane General Hospital after which she also trained as a midwife.

 After encouragement from a close friend, Sister Morrison, who has been working in the Northern Territory for many years, O'Keeffe moved to Darwin in 1936 (arriving 19 November on the Marella steamship) where she worked at the Darwin Hospital for a short time.
 Soon after this she travelled to Pine Creek, where she was the only nurse and where there were no doctors available.
 To assist her Clyde Fenton, who was based in Katherine, would fly in every Sunday to assist and when there were emergencies that she could not handle.

 Soon after that she moved again to Tennant Creek, where her friend Sister Morrison was also working but by 1938 she moved again and went to Katherine to work directly alongside Clyde Fenton.
 She said of this:

 At that time Dr Clyde Fenton was Resident and myself and one other nursing Sister worked twenty-four hour shifts and were on call in an emergency.
 A young girl was employed to attend to the washing up and kitchen duties.
 Dr Fenton's aerial ambulance covered a lot of territory.
 Often when he had a call-out he would take off at about 3 am.
-One of use would give him a cup of coffee or a thermos to take with him and perhaps a bit of toast.
+One of us would give him a cup of coffee or a thermos to take with him and perhaps a bit of toast.